Anthony Atolagbe

 Anthony Mayowa Atolagbe (born 5 January 1965) is a retired Nigerian army general, military expert and advisor who served as Field Commander of the Task Force Operation for counter terror operations in North Central Nigeria.

 Early life and education

 Anthony Mayowa Atolagbe was born in Ekan, Kwara State.
 He had his elementary schooling at St. Michael Primary School in Ekan and then proceeded to St. Anthony's Secondary School in Ilorin for his secondary education.
 He holds a Bachelor of Arts degree in French from Usman Danfodio University, Sokoto, and an Advance Diploma in Banking and Finance from the University of Ibadan.
 Atolagbe also holds a master's in strategic management and policy studies from the Nigeria Defence Academy and a master's in international affairs and diplomacy from the Ahmadu Bello University in Zaria.
-He holds a Certificate in Leadership from Harvard Kennedy School and a Certificate in Management from ABU Zaria.
+He holds a Certificate in Leadership from Harvard Kennedy School and a Certificate in Management from ABU Zaria.He attended Ecole de Maintien de La Paix Mali and obtained certificates in Consolidation de la Paix and Genre Paix et Sécurité.